-If you are an Eligible Employee, you become covered under this Plan on the first day of the calendar month following the month in which you first render the Requisite Amount of Compensated Service.
+If you are an Eligible Employee, you become covered under this Plan on the first day of the calendar month following the month in which you first render the Requisite Amount of Compensated Service under a collective bargaining agreement with SMART-TD or BLET.
 Your Eligible Dependents become covered on the same day you become covered.

-You and your Eligible Dependents continue to be covered during the month following each month in which you render or receive, in the aggregate, the Requisite Amount of Compensated Service or the Requisite Amount of Vacation Pay, except that you will not be covered for any health care benefits, other than those provided for on-duty injuries, and your Eligible Dependents will not be covered, during any month with respect to which you have opted out of Plan coverage.
+You and your Eligible Dependents continue to be covered during the month following each month in which you render or receive, in the aggregate, the Requisite Amount of Compensated Service or the Requisite Amount of Vacation Pay under a collective bargaining agreement with SMART-TD or BLET, except that you will not be covered for any health care benefits, other than those provided for on-duty injuries, and your Eligible Dependents will not be covered, during any month with respect to which you have opted out of Plan coverage.
 (The opt-out opportunity, including a description of the special rules that may apply if your spouse is also a railroad employee, is described in the subsequent "Opting Out of Plan Coverage" section of this booklet.)

-If you were an Eligible Employee but your employment relationship with a participating employer ends and you then return to work with the same or a different participating employer, you will once again become an Eligible Employee, and you and your Eligible Dependents will become covered under the Plan on the first day of the first calendar month after the month in which you first render the Requisite Amount of Compensated Service.
+If you were an Eligible Employee but your employment relationship with a participating employer ends and you then return to work with the same or a different participating employer, you will once again become an Eligible Employee, and you and your Eligible Dependents will become covered under the Plan on the first day of the first calendar month after the month in which you first render the Requisite Amount of Compensated Service under a collective bargaining agreement with SMART-TD or BLET.